 On the opposite end you have people who buy every other major release but barely if ever stick to a game to the end.
 People like this do help the developers and publishers of course, but it seems like such a waste to pile up things you will likely never use.
 This is especially so when it can mean thousands of dollars spent in a year.

 To expand on the latter, games are now so common and easy to obtain due both to digital distribution and the sheer quantity in existence that everyone is spoiled for choice.
 Most people remember as children being limited to just a couple of games a year and having to swap, barter, borrow or rent for anything else.
 This meant that you really appreciated what you got and it also meant disappointment if you (or your grandma), made a bad choice.
 Now these problems don’t really even exist for children due to how cheaply some older games can be obtained and how many free-to-play offerings there are.
 Strangely but not surprisingly now that people are spoiled for choice, there seems to be a trend towards playing only one thing.
 Stranger still: watching other people play.
 Games like Minecraft and more recently – Fortnite, are sometimes all children play.
 Often they don’t even play that much but choose to watch someone else play on Twitch or YouTube.
-As with the people who consume new releases like an old car does petroleum, one wonders if there is any genuine enjoyment had or if it is merely an addiction that becomes less pleasurable the more powerful it becomes.
+As with the people who consume new releases like an old car does petroleum, one wonders if there is any genuine enjoyment had or if it is merely an addiction that becomes increasingly less pleasurable the more it is consumed.

 Moving on from modern gaming, the game collecting or retro gaming community has grown considerably.
 One could make arguments about what started what and what ultimately influences its growth.
 Nostalgia is certainly a major reason as is the Internet, the rise of YouTube and other websites dedicated to older video games.
 The Internet in general seems to be the major factor as it connected many people with a niche interest.
 It also gave people access to information that they could previously only find in magazines or by word-of-mouth.
 People were able to find information about games they used to play but also ones they had never heard of.
 Sites like eBay also once made it easy to find and buy them too.